Donate Search Phone icon Call our Helpline: 0800 12 44 222

 Many cybercrimes are types of fraud that involve criminals getting hold of personal information or money through dishonest means.
 This includes scams, hacking, phishing, and credit card fraud.
 Other types of cybercrime include unauthorised phone tracking, phishing emails, damage to computers, or disruption to an internet connection.

 While this can sound frightening, there are many ways to protect ourselves from cybercrime.
-Being in the know with the latest hacking news, feeling empowered to understand the risks and how to minimise them.
-Our free Age Scotland Staying Safe Online guide to is here to help.
+This includes being up to date with the latest hacking news, feeling empowered to understand the risks, and knowing how to minimise them.
+Our free Age Scotland Staying Safe Online guide is here to help.

 What are the most common types of scams?